A Fractured Ecosystem: Lingering Vulnerabilities in Reference Code is a Forever Problem

 # the system will never wake up due to a division by 0 at the PEI stage

-and context to help understand this security problem and its implications.
-The figure below shows the Binarly
+The Binarly Transparency Platform identifies this vulnerability and protects our customers by showing additional detail sand context to help understand this security problem and its implications.
+The figure below shows the Binarly Transparency Platform detection and the additional context that our customers can use to effectively mitigate this vulnerability.

 Let’s dive into another supply chain security failure where some of the attacker models on the silicon-vendor side cannot be beneficial for the end customers and cause multiple problems to the downstream vendors.

 Initially, we reported more than 100 vulnerabilities in December 2022.
-Most of these vulnerabilities were related to the misuse of Get/SetVariable() and were identified by using an unique functionality of our Binarly Transparency Platform called Deep Vulnerability Analysis.
+Most of these vulnerabilities were related to themisuse of Get/SetVariable() and were identified by using an unique functionality of our Binarly Transparency Platform called Deep Vulnerability Analysis.
 Most of these findings are connected to Intel reference code and thus impact the entire ecosystem.

 This answer left us disappointed for multiple reasons: